Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across

 where \( \mu \) is a constant that controls the regularization strength and \(\mathcal{L}\) is the loss function. \textit{FedProx} improves convergence in scenarios with non-IID data and clients with varying computational capabilities\cite{li2020federated}.

-Another approach, \textit{FedOpt} (Federated Optimization), is a generalized optimization framework that builds on \textit{FedAvg} and introduces momentum-based and adaptive optimization techniques into FL. \textit{FedOpt} replaces the standard gradient descent update rule with optimization algorithms such as momentum, AdaGrad, or Adam\cite{kingma2014adam}.
-The server update is given by
+Another approach, \textit{FedOpt} (Federated Optimization), is a generalized optimization framework that builds on \textit{FedAvg} and introduces adaptive optimization techniques into FL. \textit{FedAvg}'s update rule can be rewritten to resemble a stochastic gradient descent (SGD) update with learning parameter $\eta = 1$,